V4T54L/chat-app/BackendFlow.md

 # Backend
 - Upon successful login, send token and broadcast everyone about the new user joined & send all the current users to the new user.
-- upon sending message, analyze it and, send it to the target websocket.
+- upon sending message, send it to the target and sender websockets.